Stars

 • Secure Data Transmission: When security is a concern, cookies are often preferred over other storage mechanisms.
 By using the secure and httpOnly flags, you can ensure that sensitive information like authentication tokens is transmitted over secure channels and protected from client-side access, reducing the risk of XSS attacks.

 • Server-Side Interaction: Cookies are automatically included in HTTP requests sent to the server.
 This makes them particularly useful for server-side tasks like session management, user authentication, and tracking user behavior.
-For example, cookies can store session identifiers that the server uses to verify and manage user sessions.

 When to Use Cookies?